ICanBoogie/HTTP/README.md

 echo $file->match('.png');                        // false
 ```

-The method also handles sets, and returns `true` if there's any match:
+The method also handles sets, and returns `true` if there is any match:

 ```php
 <?php